-4) HAND SHOVELING
+3) HAND SHOVELING

 Building custodians are expected to shovel, clear, sweep and/or salt all building entrances, stairs and handicapped ramps out to the motorized equipment route point.
 The route points end generally, between 25' to 30' from any building entry way or staircase.
 This includes the Observatory Deck, south Winther stairs, deck and ramp and the Alumni Center area stairs and ramp.
 Since the Observatory Deck is used after 6:00pm each day, evening zone employees will be responsible for keeping it clear.
+Also please do not dump/throw snow on already cleared walks.